- one should consider not resurfacing the patella if less than 12mm of native bone remains (fx or early loosening may result);

 - goals of this procedure were to restore patellar bone stock and potentially to improve the functional outcome;

-- final follow-up was at a mean of 36.7 months (range, twenty-four to fifty-five months) after the patellar bone-grafting procedure;
+- follow-up was at a mean of 36.7 months (24 to 55 months) after the patellar bone-grafting procedure;

 - point of greatest patellar thickness measured intraoperatively ranged from 7 to 9 mm.